arlowatts/the-peak/rulebook.md

 ### Goal Cards

-At the start of the game, the Mountaineer player draws a single Goal card and the Mountain player draws two Goal cards.
-At the end of the game, each player reveals their Goal card and gains extra points if they complete the goal printed on it.
+At the start of the game, each player draws two Goal cards.
+At the end of the game, each player reveals their Goal cards and gains extra points if they have completed the goal printed on them.
 Each Goal card can be used by either player, so both players draw from the same deck of Goal cards.

 ### Mountain Cards